schyx/vcs/README.md

 #### `init`
 1. If `init` is called when already in a VCS directory, will output `Already in a vcs directory`.

+## Notes
+1. Tests should be run in parallel.
+To do this, run `cargo test -- --test-threads=1`.